OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ### Migrator and Export/Import Project

-The [migrator](docs/administration/data/data-migration.md) and the [Export/Import Project](docs/projects/export-import/index.md) feature were designed to migrate or clone a project to another instance (or space for Export/Import Project).
-The primary use case for both tools is that a user wants to move a project to a new instance and depreciate the older instance.
+The [Migrator](docs/administration/data/data-migration.md) and the [Export/Import Project](docs/projects/export-import/index.md) feature were designed to migrate or clone a project to another instance (or space for Export/Import Project).
+The primary use case for both tools is that a user wants to move a project to a new instance and deprecate the older instance.
 For example, when migrating from a self-hosted Octopus Server to Octopus Cloud.

-The migrator and Export/Import Project can be run multiple times, but they will ensure the source and destination instances match.
+The Migrator and Export/Import Project feature can be run multiple times, but they will ensure the source and destination instances match.
 There is no way to exclude specific environments, tenants, or any specific data you wish to keep separate.
 While it is possible to modify the JSON exported by those tools, such an approach is error-prone and unsupported.

 ### Octopus CLI

 The [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) includes the [export](/docs/octopus-rest-api/octopus-cli/export.md) and [import](/docs/octopus-rest-api/octopus-cli/import.md) commands.
-Those commands are depreciated and should not be used.
+Those commands are deprecated and should not be used.

 ### Config as Code and Octopus Terraform Provider

 Terraform uses Hashicorp Configuration Language or HCL.
-The [Cofig as Code feature](/docs/projects/version-control/index.md) uses Octopus Configuration Language (OCL) and that is based on HCL.
+The [Config as Code feature](/docs/projects/version-control/index.md) uses Octopus Configuration Language (OCL) and that is based on HCL.
 HCL does not support complex logic.
 That means you'd need a unique set of files per instance.
-To sync instances using these features, you'd need to use a tool such as Beyond Compare to move changes between instances manually.
+To sync instances using these features, you'd need to use a comparison tool such as Beyond Compare to move changes between instances manually.
 Anything manual is error-prone and will eventually fail.

 You can write a tool to compare files between instances automatically.
 It would need to follow a lot of the same rules detailed below.